manikrishna-m/claim_predictions/README.md

 - Predictions and retraining need to be automated, stable, and interpretable
 - Data governance and quality are assumed to be handled upstream

-## Collaboration Requirements
-- Data Engineering: for ensuring daily and monthly data availability from the warehouse
-- DevOps/MLOps: for deployment, monitoring, and scaling on cloud infrastructure
-- Product/Claims Teams: for validating prediction thresholds and feature relevance

 ## CI/CD and Automation

 ### GitHub Actions